 We are about to test a light weight plastic board as our surface (more

 later--once we get the boarders and lighting finished).
-Price is around
+Price

 $20.00 for the sheet.